Eleanor Alice Burford: 20th century

-Jean Plaidy historical novels were welcomed by readers who found them to be an easy way to gain insight into a sweeping panorama of European history.
+Jean Plaidy historical novels were welcomed by readers who found them to be an easy way to gain insight into the panorama of European history.

 It was common for school girls in England to read these in history lessons, whilst hiding them behind their proper text books.

 In the last decade of the 20th century, historical fiction went out of fashion.
 Jean Plaidy titles went out of print.

 21st century

 In October 2001, Rachel Kahan, associate editor at Crown Publishing Group, and Jean Plaidy fan since childhood, discovered that Jean Plaidy books had gone out of print in the United States.

 "I felt awful – like when you learn that an old friend who you haven't seen for many years has suddenly died.
 But in this case, I was not just a fan mourning the loss of all those great novels, I was actually in a position to do something about it."

 —Rachel Kahan, on discovering in 2003 that Jean Plaidy books had gone out of print in the United States.

 Kahan bought the reprint rights to ten Jean Plaidy novels.
 In April 2003, Crown chose to publish two books under the Three Rivers Press imprint, both featuring Henry VIII.
-The Lady in the Tower and The Rose Without a Thorn tell the story of two of his six wives, Anne Boleyn and Katherine Howard, both of whom were beheaded.
+The Lady in the Tower and The Rose Without a Thorn tell the story of two of his six wives, Anne Boleyn and Catherine Howard, both of whom were beheaded.
 The books were published in paperback with new titles, modern covers and a readers' guide at the back.
 The first printing of 30,000 copies of each book sold out in 3 months.
 Based on this success, Crown's United Kingdom unit, Arrow Books, bought the entire Jean Plaidy backlist.